LauraMasiero/RiemannR/README.md

 ### EEG-based BCI analysis with Riemannian geometry.

-This R package contains useful functions for the analysis of data from eeg-based brain-computer interfaces.
+This R package contains useful functions to analyse data from eeg-based brain-computer interfaces.
 In particular, it has been developed for the analysis of "Brain Invaders" data, which can be find here: https://zenodo.org/record/1494240#.XWjtji9aaRv.

 There are also simple Python scripts to work with the dataset at https://github.com/plcrodrigues/BrainInvaders-2013a-Dataset.